Skip to main content

 PackageResponsibility

-serviceBusiness logic — send lifecycle, download counting, cleanup scheduling
+serviceBusiness logic — send lifecycle, chunked upload & assembly, download counting, cleanup scheduling

 storageStorage abstraction — LocalFileSystemStorage, S3FileStorage